dlwsdqdws/My_GO_Cookbook/framework/readme.md

 h.Spin()
 ```

 - Listening on Port 8080 by default.

 #### Router

-- Hertz provides `GET`, `POST`, `PUT`, `DELETE` methods. `ANY` can be used to register all HTTP Method methods. `Handle` can be used to register custom HTTP Method methods.
+- Hertz provides `GET`, `POST`, `PUT`, `DELETE` and other methods. `ANY` can be used to register all HTTP Method methods. `Handle` can be used to register custom HTTP Method methods.

 ```go
 func RegisterRoute(h *server.Hertz){